 6 min read

 This may have happened to you; your new chef clothes look like they have suddenly aged three years after a single wash.
 There’s now a hole opened in the crotch of your expensive pants you’ve only had for a couple months.
-Or even a loose thread hanging from your chef coat after just a few years, threatening a much great unraveling.
+Or even a loose thread hanging from your chef coat after just a few trips to the washing machine, threatening a much greater unraveling.

 Today we will see that not all clothing is made to last, especially in the culinary field.
 Some may argue that the quality of clothing, in general, is in decline.
 The culprit?
 A global fashion system prioritizing a cheap price tag coupled with lightning-fast production.
 Today people are constantly shopping and always on the look-out for more new stuff.
 The result of this has created a culture of disposable, low quality clothing, especially in the culinary world.